web-vision/wv_deepltranslate/README.md

 # TYPO3 extension `wv_deepltranslate`

-This extension provides automated translation of pages, content and records to languages supported by [DeepL](https://www.deepl.com/de/docs-api/).
+This extension provides automated translation of pages, content and records in TYPO3 for languages supported by [DeepL](https://www.deepl.com/de/docs-api/).

 ## Features

-* Bulk translation via TYPO3 built-in Translation Wizard
+* Translate content elements via TYPO3 built-in translation wizard
 * Single drop down translation parallel to regular page translation
   * Translate your page with all fields you want
 * One-Click translation of single records
 * Glossary support
   * Manage your own glossaries in TYPO3
-  * synchronise glossaries to DeepL API
+  * Synchronise glossaries to DeepL API
-  * translate content using your glossaries
+  * Translate content using your glossaries

-## TYPO3 v12 Early-Access-Programme
+## Early-Access-Programm

-A TYPO3 LTS 12 ready versions is currently available for Early-Access-Partners.
-Partners receive the following services and advantages:

-* Access to the latest extension version wv_deepltranslate — **Ready for TYPO3 12 LTS**
-* **Access** to code repository for **12 months**, extended access for **Composer** users for **15 months** (via packagist.com)
-* Preferential access to support services
-* Your logo and link on our DeepL Translate website
-* **PREVIEW**: Access to demo instances with exclusive insights
-* **EXCLUSIVE**: Add-On Extension: Activate Translated Content — Activates all translated content on a page at the touch of a button.

-  The tedious activation of individual content elements is no longer necessary.
+Early access partners of DeepL Translate will benefit from exclusive access to all add-ons, developer preview versions, access to private GitHub repositories, priority support, logo placement and a backlink on the official website.
+You will also get access to the DeepL Translate version 5.0 announced for TYPO3 v13.

+The following add-ons are currently available as part of the Early Access Program:

+* **DeepL Translate Assets**: Translation of file meta data with DeepL
+* **DeepL Translate Auto-Renew**: Automatic creation of pages and content elements in translations, renewal of translations when the original language changes
+* **DeepL Translate Bulk**: Bulk translation of pages and content based on the page tree
+* **Enable Translated Content**: Activation of all translated content elements with one click

 Find out more: https://www.web-vision.de/en/deepl.html